Reviews You Can Rely On

 • Weight and Size (15% weighting)

 This review is led by IFMGA Mountain Guide Zach Lovell and professional ski patroller Gray Grandy.
 Zach utilizes radios year-round, from ski expeditions in Alaska to summertime alpine climbs in the lower 48.
 Whether on a rock climb or a hike, Zach's walkie talkie use is essential to his day-to-day job, and he thoroughly loves testing gear.
 Gray uses radios exhaustively as a professional ski patroller and has been rumored to use the PTT button to talk in his sleep.
-He is known to offer unsolicited tirades on the importance of effective communication as a tool for safety and efficiency in high-risk environments.
+He is known to offer unsolicited tirades on the importance of effective communication for safety and efficiency in high-risk environments.
 He is a SPRAT Level II rope access technician, an EMT, and holds a Professional Level Avalanche 1 certification and a California Explosives Blaster's license.
 Our other tester, Clark Tate, is a certified Maine sea kayak guide who uses marine band radios for work and FRS radios to communicate with climbing and ski partners in the mountains.

 On the technical aspects of these radios, GearLab experts Michelle Powell and David Wise lent their expertise as professional gear testers and writers.
 Michelle is experienced in developing electronic equipment tests, and David has maintained an active ham radio operator license for over a decade.